"I listen carefully to my client's needs and concerns, and then clearly explain planning techniques that will address those needs and concerns."

 Martindale Hubbell, AV Preeminent peer review rating

-American College of Attorney-Certified Public Accountants, Fellow (2008-present)
+American College of Attorney-Certified Public Accountants, Regent (2008-present)

 Your transmission of information and materials by e-mail does not create, and our receipt does not constitute, an agreement to create an attorney-client relationship with Stein Sperling Bennett De Jong Driscoll PC, or any member thereof.
 Any information you communicate will not be treated as privileged or confidential.